 My creative mind can’t help but think that one day I’ll get to it, use it, make it over, upcycle it, improve it–you get the idea!

-But big decisions needed to happen because the artist and woodworker in me are screaming for space!
+But big decisions needed to happen because the artist and woodworker in me are screaming for a pretty garage workshop!
 I want to spread out my tools and be able to move around without having to suck in my belly or straddle furniture just to reach places.
 HAHA

 The stuff is going bye-bye!